 Looking for new ways to reduce parcel freight costs?
 If you’re not already using the following strategies, then you are missing out on the best ways to whittle down the 75% of overhead that your firm funnels into outbound parcel costs every year.
-Check our our eBook on parcel cost reduction.
+Check our our eBook on reducing shipping costs for eCommerce.

 With parcel costs on the rise, now is the time to reassess your strategy and utilize some or all of these tips in your own operations.

 1. Shift inner-zone express shipments to ground shipping.

 If a customer wants priority service, there is a substantial opportunity to cut costs if you have a fulfillment center close to the ship-to address.
 We’re talking about shipments within zones 1, 2 and 3.
 For instance, for a shipment from Dallas to Waco, TX that may have gone Express, you can shift the service to home delivery and still meet the 2-day delivery requirement.

 Making this subtle change in service could provide substantial savings.
 Customers don’t care how you get it there, only that it’s on time.
 By shifting inner-zone shipments to a ground service, you can save $7–$20 per package − or 30–60% annually for packages shipping to zones 1–3.

 2. Match the service desired with the right carrier solution.

 Just as shippers can get locked into using a single parcel carrier, they can get locked into a specific service.
 But there are a wide variety of services available across parcel carriers, each with characteristics that may make it a more cost-effective option for some of your shipments.
 For instance, you may love USPS Priority Mail, but for certain types of shipments another option could give you that exact service level for 25% less.